-Why apply for an Australian PR?
+Why apply for an Australia PR?

 Applying for an Australian Permanent Residency (PR) opens the door to living, working, and studying indefinitely in Australia.
 PR holders benefit from access to healthcare, social security, and the opportunity to apply for citizenship after four years.
 With over 160,000 permanent visas granted annually, Australia remains a top destination for skilled migrants.